PandiaJason/SPICE-ns/Readme.md

 SPICE, developed by NAIF/NASA, is extensively utilized in various space organizations such as ISRO and ESA.
 It serves diverse purposes, including spacecraft and satellite mission planning, astrodynamics analysis, and deep space network studies.
 SPICE have been planning a majar role in the development of SPICE enhanced Cosmosphia, widely adopted toolkit across the space organizations.

 In terms of network aspects, these organizations rely on in-house software sollutions.
-Projects like DTNDevKit2.0's CORE provide network and visualization for deep space network simulations.
+Projects like DTNDevKit2.0's CORE(A set of Delay/Disruption-Tolerant Network emulation scenarios for use with the Common Open Research Emulator (CORE)) provide network and visualization for deep space network simulations.
 The limitations in simulating natural astrodynamics, particualry(For Example: Not handling Mobility in natual way) within DTNDevKit2.0 CORE.
 And the closed nature of other existing deep space network simulation environments serve as motivation for us to contribute to SPICE-ns under ns3.
 Our goal is to enhance deep space network stack and simulation aspects with the integration of SPICE, providing a more comprehensive solution.

+It is possible to implement the existing as well as new algorithms almost in all the layers of the DSN communication protocol stack.
+It means it is possible to implement the existing protocols of DSN protocol stack under SPICE-ns framework.
+In addition to that, for example, it is possible to implement a new, state-of-the-art antenna model and mac layer protocol and hence can develop a few innovative, patentable ideas and protocol designs.

 ![image](https://github.com/PandiaJason/SPICE-ns-Project/assets/100123063/ccc75658-b665-4c3f-a8fe-c60ff24cefd8)